ooples/pine_script_docs/source/essential/Tables.rst

 Note that:

 - Users can select the table's position from the inputs, as well as the bull/bear/neutral colors to be used for the background of the right column's cells.
+- The lines creating the table are actually quite few, in the last part of the script.
+Most of the other lines are to manage inputs and formats.

 Creating a debugging console
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^